-The adoption of the 1982 United Nations Law of the Sea Convention was the result of the world's most ambitious law reform movement in the form of the Third United Nations Conference on the Law of the Sea (UNCLOS III), which was in preparation and in session from 1969 to 1982.
-The result is a treaty that governs almost every conceivable aspect of ocean use, establishes a new regime for ocean jurisdictional zones and provides a global administrative and regulatory structure for the oceans.
-This seminar will undertake a detailed analysis of the law of the sea by examining the Convention and other materials.
-Included in the analysis will be an examination of navigational issues (territorial sea, international straits, archipelagoes), resource issues (exclusive economic zone, fisheries, non-living resources); maritime boundary delimitation; protection of the marine environment; transfer of marine technology; marine scientific research; dispute settlement; international ocean governance.
-The course will be conducted as a seminar and students are expected to make contributions based on substantial reading.
-ASSESSMENT METHOD: Combination of major paper, class participation and presentation
+The adoption of the United Nations Law of the Sea Convention, 1982 was the result of the world's most ambitious law reform movements.
+The Convention is a comprehensive instrument functioning as a "Constitution of the Oceans."
+This course will undertake detailed analysis of the law of the sea by examining the Convention, related instruments and materials concerning its interpretation and enforcement, and recent initiatives to further develop the law of the sea.
+Particular attention will be given to navigational issues (territorial sea, international straits, archipelagoes), resource issues (exclusive economic zone, fisheries, non-living resources); maritime boundary delimitation; protection of the marine environment; marine scientific research; dispute settlement; and the role of international institutions in ocean governance.
+The course will be conducted in seminar format and will include in-class small group work.
+Students are expected to contribute to class discussions and will have an opportunity to present their research papers in class.
+ASSESSMENT METHOD: Combination of research proposal, major paper presentation and class discussion, and submitted paper.